 Battery: 2xCR2, around 100 shots

 The Instax SQ1 offers a blend of the two experiences, combining the ease of use of Fuji's more basic models (including the handy auto exposure system introduced on the Instax Mini 11) with larger, square format film.
+Our review will help you decide whether the SQ1 deserves its place on our best instant camera list.

 Each 86x72mm (3.4x2.8in) print has a 62x62mm (2.4x2.4in) image area, with packs of ten typically costing £8/$8/$AU24.
 Previously Instax Square was only available as color film, but now Fuji finally offers a monochrome option.
 Colorful Rainbow frame packs complete the expanded line-up.